OpenOCL/openocl.github.io/contribute.md

 # Contribution guidelines

 We very much welcome contributions to the software!
-The code base of `OpenOCL` is being kept small and clean to make it easy to enter for new contributors.
+The code-base of `OpenOCL` is being kept small and clean to make it easy to enter for new contributors.

 Check out the [issues on github](https://github.com/OpenOCL/OpenOCL/issues) with the label `ufg` (up for grabs) that indicate easy issues to start with.
 But any contributions (have your own ideas) are welcome!